Lightning-AI/litgpt/tutorials/neurips_challenge_quickstart.md

   --destination_path data/dolly-stablelm3b
 ```

----
-**Important Note**
+> [!NOTE]

-The preprocessed dataset is specific to the StableLM 3B model.
+> The preprocessed dataset is specific to the StableLM 3B model.
 If you use a different model like Falcon or Llama 2 later, you'll need to process the dataset with that model checkpoint directory.
 This is because each model uses a different tokenizer.

----

 &nbsp;